shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You learn 1 additional Bond Affinity option.

 You can more easily apply Bond Affinity options.
-You may spend 1 AP to reduce the MP cost of a Bond Affinity option by 1.
+You may spend 1 AP to reduce the cost of a Bond Affinity option by 1 MP.
 You may do this multiple times per spell.
 This AP cost still counts against your Mana Spend Limit.

 ### Quick Casting